publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s721.md

                     (I) is primarily concerned with vocational rehabilitation, or vocational and other rehabilitation, of individuals with disabilities, and is responsible for the vocational rehabilitation program of the designated State agency;

-                    (II) has a full-time director;
+                    (II) has a full-time director who is responsible for the day-to-day operation of the vocational rehabilitation program;

-                    (III) has a staff employed on the rehabilitation work of the organizational unit all or substantially all of whom are employed full time on such work; and
+                    (III) has a staff employed on the rehabilitation work of the organizational unit all or substantially all of whom are employed full time on such work;

-                    (IV) is located at an organizational level and has an organizational status within the designated State agency comparable to that of other major organizational units of the designated State agency.
+                    (IV) is located at an organizational level and has an organizational status within the designated State agency comparable to that of other major organizational units of the designated State agency; and

+                    (V) has the sole authority and responsibility within the designated State agency described in subparagraph (A) to expend funds made available under this subchapter in a manner that is consistent with the purposes of this subchapter.

             (C) __Responsibility for services for the blind__